-- To ensure a well-managed Council providing efficient services based on identified customer needs'. - To help make people's lives safer and healthier; - To protect and enhance the existing environmental quality of our area.
+- To ensure a well-managed Council providing efficient services based on identified customer needs, - To sustain a strong and prosperous Ribble Valley, - To help make people's lives safer and healthier.

 From these ambitions, the Council's Corporate Strategy has identified a number of objectives to be delivered through the Council's supporting Action Plan.